near/docs-generator/README.md

 The app (`./docs-bot`), is published on Vercel (https://docs-bot.vercel.app).

-It's (current) purpose is to trigger `repository_dispatch` in the docs repo.
+It's purpose is to trigger `repository_dispatch` and create PRs in the docs repo.

-This is done with an App because GitHub doesn't allow triggering `repository_dispatch` from inside the workflow cross-repos, unless you provide a Personal Access Token, which gives too much permissions to the workflow.
-A GitHub app limits the permissions only the repo it's installed on.

-It should be installed on the docs repo and its `https://docs-bot.vercel.app/api/on-release` endpoint can be called from `near/near-api-js` (and others) workflow when a new version get released.
+It should be installed on the docs repo and its `https://docs-bot.vercel.app/api/on-release` endpoint can be called from source-code repos workflow when a new version get released.
 This is to be able to trigger docs build automatically.
 You can also invoke the GitHub action (described above) manually with `workflow_dispatch` event.

 See the workflows in the docs repo to see how it's configured for manual and automatic listeners.

 See the workflows in `near-api-js` repo to see how it's being triggered automatically.

-The endpoint must receive a secret token `DOCS_BOT_SECRET`.

 ## Contributing